ReBy298/FlightSearch/README.md

 - [Podman Install](https://podman.io/docs/installation)

 one of this two tools on your computer.
-You also need to have an account in the tool you choose and the corresponding images.
+You also need to have an account in the tool you choose and the corresponding base images.

 ## Docker/Podman Commands
 ### Build the Project